tinyspice123/ultimate_pokemon_card_tracker/README.md

 owned/missing/spares exports, offline caching, local card images, and marketplace search links.
 Display and sort preferences persist in the browser.

 The site has no application bundling step.
-GitHub Pages receives `public/` directly after CI replaces the service worker's cache-version placeholder with the deploying commit's short SHA.
+Before GitHub Pages receives `public/`, CI replaces the service worker's cache-version placeholder with the deploying commit's short SHA and copies the canonical `backups/*.csv` snapshots into a generated `public/backups/` directory.

 ## Quick start